obzerving/upc/README.md

         3. The input file has to be saved as a plain svg file and not an Inkscape svg format.

-        4. This program has only been tested with units of inches.
-The document properties in Inkscape were set to:
+        4. This program currently supports only units of inches.
+The input document's properties for Inkscape need to be:

+            a.
+Display units: inches
+            b.
+Custom size: 11.5 x 11.5 inches
+            c.
+ViewBox: 0 0 11.5 11.5 (which gives a scale of 1)

+        To make the output document compatible with Cricut, the properties for Inkscape will be set to:

             a.
 Display units: inches
             b.
 Custom size: 11.5 x 11.5 inches